Inception: Locations and sets

 Principal photography began in Tokyo on June 19, 2009, with the scene in which Saito first hires Cobb during a helicopter flight over the city.

 The production moved to the United Kingdom and shot in a converted airship hangar in Cardington, Bedfordshire, north of London.
 There, the hotel bar set which tilted 30 degrees was built.
 A hotel corridor was also constructed by Guy Hendrix Dyas, the production designer, Chris Corbould, the special effects supervisor, and Wally Pfister, the director of photography; it rotated a full 360 degrees to create the effect of alternate directions of gravity for scenes set during the second level of dreaming, where dream-sector physics become chaotic.
 The idea was inspired by a technique used in Stanley Kubrick's 2001: A Space Odyssey (1968).
 Nolan said, "I was interested in taking those ideas, techniques, and philosophies and applying them to an action scenario".
 The filmmakers originally planned to make the hallway only 40 ft long, but as the action sequence became more elaborate, the hallway's length was increased to 100 ft.
 The corridor was suspended along eight large concentric rings that were spaced equidistantly outside its walls and powered by two massive electric motors.

 Joseph Gordon-Levitt, who plays Arthur, spent several weeks learning to fight in a corridor that spun like "a giant hamster wheel".
 Nolan said of the device, "It was like some incredible torture device; we thrashed Joseph for weeks, but in the end we looked at the footage, and it looks unlike anything any of us has seen before.
 The rhythm of it is unique, and when you watch it, even if you know how it was done, it confuses your perceptions.
 It's unsettling in a wonderful way".
 Gordon-Levitt remembered, "it was six-day weeks of just, like, coming home at night battered ...
 The light fixtures on the ceiling are coming around on the floor, and you have to choose the right time to cross through them, and if you don't, you're going to fall."
-On July 15, 2009, filming took place at University College London for the sequences occurring inside a Paris college of architecture in the story, including the library, Flaxman Gallery and Gustav Tuck Theatre.
+On July 15, 2009, filming took place at University College London for the sequences occurring inside a Paris college of architecture in the story, including the library, Flaxman Gallery and Gustave Tuck Theatre.